hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 righteousness, who aim at perfection.

 "Stand on your rights", is the rule for the ordinary men.
-One set of moral rules cannot be preached to all — Sâdhus and householders.
+One set of moral rules cannot be preached to all — Sādhus and householders.

 All sectarian religions take for granted that all men are equal.
 This is not warranted by science.
 There is more difference between minds than